9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/womens-equinox-knit-blazer-tm98613:

-Total load time is 1.584 seconds
+Total load time is 5.045 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 19 total stylesheets

-60% of JS is unused
+65% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/womens-equinox-knit-blazer-tm98613